charlieegan3/personal-website/content/week-notes/2023-02-12-deep-in-the-jungle/index.md

 * I am enjoying trips to with [Govinda's](https://govindas.london) greatly.
   ![Govinda's](./IMG_3330.jpg)
 * It was nice to bump into an old [Computation Club](https://london.computation.club) friend in Hampstead Heath.
+* I went to a meme, battery hen, spin class at [Soul Cycle](https://www.soul-cycle.com/uk/).
+I'll stick to my own bike at home...
+Spin classes are terrible at not explaining how long the intervals are.